yashm55/Automatic_Zoom_Meeting_Joiner/README.md

 implementation is a bit different and will **_work best for those people who have to join multiple meetings in a day and the meeting's credentials are different everytime_**.

 # Getting Started
-These instructions will get you a copy of the project up and runnning on yout local machine for using / testing or development purposes.
+These instructions will get you a copy of the project up and runnning on your local machine for using / testing or development purposes.

 ### Prerequisites
 Things you are going to need to get this program up and running on your machine.